Kandahar: British invasions and withdrawals

-In the 1960s, during the rivalry between the United States and the Soviet Union, Kandahar International Airport was built by the U.S. Army Corps of Engineers next to the city.
+In the 1960s, during the rivalry between the United States and the Soviet Union, the United States built the Kandahar International Airport.
 The U.S. also completed several other major projects in Kandahar and in other parts of southern Afghanistan.
 In the meantime, Soviet engineers were busy building major infrastructures in other parts of the country, such as Bagram Airfield and Kabul International Airport.
+Kandahar had become a major stop on the Hippie trail from Herat to Kabul.
+In 1972 the city was in shock after four citizens of France were kidnapped and brutally murdered by local criminals, who were later publicly hanged in front of the victims' family after confessing to their crimes.